CommandPost/LoupedeckPlugin/README.md

 ![Favourites](Documentation/Images/06-loupedeck-favourites.png)

+## Loupedeck Marketplace:

+Currently the Loupedeck Plugin is bundled within the CommandPost Application.

+As a result, the `LoupedeckPackage.yaml` file is actually stored within the main CommandPost repository.

+You can access this file [here](https://github.com/CommandPost/CommandPost/blob/issue/2973-loupedeck-plugin/src/plugins/core/loupedeckplugin/plugin/CommandPostPlugin/metadata/LoupedeckPackage.yaml) - noting that it's currently in a seperate branch, not the primary `develop` branch.

+You can learn more about the `LoupedeckPackage.yaml` file [here](https://github.com/Loupedeck/LoupedeckPluginSdk4/discussions/2).

 ## Localisation:

 To keep the CommandPost Loupedeck Plugin as simple and as friendly as possible, we use basic JSON files to store all localisation information.